-Hildegard of Bingen wrote Ordo Virtutum (“The Play of Virtues”) during the construction and relocation of her Abbey at Rupertsberg.
+Hildegard of Bingen wrote Ordo Virtutum (“The Play of Virtues”) while asserting her independence, during the construction and relocation of her Abbey at Rupertsberg.
 Considered the first morality play, Ordo Virtutum premiered in 1152, as a part of the dedication ceremony of the new Abbey.

 Ordo Virtutum — Liber Vitae Meritorum